 Another tip for local SEO for small businesses is to optimize your website for voice search.
 Voice searches are 3X more likely to be accurate for local results than text.

-To top the spot for a voice search, you need to ensure proper keyword incorporation in content, add relevant FAQs, use Schema markup and consider using more natural and conversational writing styles whenever possible to appeal to voice searches.
+To top the spot for a voice search, you need to ensure that you do proper keyword research and incorporate what you found in the content, add relevant FAQs, use Schema markup, and consider using more natural and conversational writing styles whenever possible to appeal to voice searches.

 9. Get quality backlinks